Plumsail/forms-docs/SharePoint/javascript/dialog.rst

 **Dialog** can be used to open other forms in dialog from a parent form.
 Can open multiple dialogs at the same time, but only the last one will be active.
 Can also open forms in dialog from other forms opened in dialog.

-*Note:* This property is exclusive to SharePoint Forms.

 Methods
 --------------------------------------------------
 These methods are applicable to most fields: